rileydurham23/next/README.md

 - `yarn markdown-lint` – lint `*.mdx` files inside `content/**/docs/pages/` folders for syntax errors.
 - `yarn markdown-lint-external-links` – same as `yarn markdown-lint` but checks that external links works.
 Separate command because of slowness.

+## `config.json`

+File that configures build options:

+- `versions` - array of the available options, should match the names of the folders inside `content` dir.
+Will be shouwn in the version select in the inverted order.
+- `latest` – name of the version that will be selected by default in the dropdown and rendered without `ver/*.*/` in the URLs.

+## Working with docs files

-### Docs structure
+### Docs folders structure

 `content/*.*/docs` - is a docs folder.
 Inside of it we have docs for diffrent teleport version with the following structure:

 - `img/` - folder for images used inside the pages.
 - `pages/` - `.md` or `.mdx` files with actual page content.
 Every file in this folder will be rendered as a page.
 - `config.json` - docs version config.

-### `config.json`

-File that configures build options:

-- `versions` - array of the available options, should match the names of the folders inside `content` dir.
-Will be shouwn in the version select in the inverted order.
-- `latest` – name of the version that will be selected by default in the dropdown and rendered without `ver/*.*/` in the URLs.

 ### Adding new docs version